Skip to content

 1. Select the stack of components and add-ons that your application will be using

-2. Choose between creating a new repository to store your application’s code or quick launching without a repository associated for testing purposes
+2. Choose between creating a new repository to store your application’s code or launching without a repository associated for testing purposes

 Every project is started from the set of components and add-ons you choose and this defines the structure of your project.